Benj1x/Notes/SAD.md

 The FACTOR criterion can be used in two ways.
 You can use it to support system-definition development, carefully considering how each of the six elements should be formulated. ***Or*** you can start your definition by describing the system and then use the criteria to see how the system definition satisfies each of the six factors.
 "In principle either starting point works" -Jan<br><br>
 ![Figure 2.1: Subactivities in choosing a system](/imgs/SAD/SubactivitiesChoosingSystem.png)
 ### Choosing the system
-As Figure 2.1 shows, system choice is based on three subactivities.
+As Figure 2.1 shows, system choice is based on three subactivities.<br>
 The first subactivity focuses on challenges: we attempt to get an overview of both the situation and the different ways people interpret it.<br>
 The second subactivity creates and evaluates ideas for system design.
 This method offers a series of techniques to support creativity and introduce new ways of thinking.<br>
 In the third subactivity, we formulate and choose the system definition, discussing and evaluating alternative system definitions in relation to our particular situation.<br><br>